 It’s no fad, either.
 According to E!
 News, Fenty Beauty’s global makeup artist, Hector Espinal, said he loves putting shimmer on “anything that’s exposed”—ears included.
 Whether you’re wearing your hair up or using an accessory to tuck strands behind your ears, that final dusting of highlighter might be all it takes to tie your whole look together.

 3. How to Make Eye Shadow Pop

 It’s a warm, matte brown that you might think would only work well with copper hues or shimmering golds, but Ri shows it pairs just as perfectly with smoky silvers, navy blues and steely greys.
-“I find using warms and cools together is such a juxtaposition that it shows you the definition of the colour,” she explained.
-“It pops the colour if you just warm up around it.”
-That’s our next smoky eye sorted.
+“I find using warms and cools together is such a juxtaposition that it shows you the definition of the color,” she explained.
+“It pops the color if you just warm up around it.”
+That’s our next smokey eye sorted.

 4. How to Wing It

 The speed and precision with which Rihanna can draw on a feline flick is almost jaw-dropping.
 Just watch her #Uninvited tutorial if you don’t believe us.
 While the focus is meant to be on her midnight black, matte liquid lipstick, the eye technique she teamed the look with is what really had us hitting rewind and taking notes.

 Skip to 3:08 and you’ll see Ri starts at the outer corner of her eye—not in the centre of the eyelid, like so many tutorials have long told us to do.
 With her Flyliner Longwear Liquid Eyeliner, she draws a small triangle, then glides the pen inward to the inner corner of her eye.
 It’s a gesture so seamless, she makes using famously finicky liquid liner look like child’s play.